Ancient China

 The Sage Kings contributed to the creation of man and animals and introduced important aspects of Chinese culture, such as agriculture, fishing, herbal medicine, music, writing, and the drinking of tea.

 Nü Wa (sometimes written Nü Ga or Nü Go) is a female protagonist in these fragments of the early stories.
-Sometimes she is Fu Xi’s sister, sometime his wife, she was said to have ruled for 11,000 years.
+Sometimes she is Fu Xi’s sister, sometimes his wife; she was said to have ruled for 11,000 years.

 In the enigmatic Han Dynasty tomb paintings, Fu Xi and Nü Wa are shown as human figures from the waist up with intertwined snakes’ tails and a child between them.
 By this time Nuwa and Fuji are described as the first of the Three August Ones and Five Emperors, and often called the “parents of humankind.”